-It is suggested that parents require students to go to bed at a reasonable time and to limit television viewing in order to allow adequate time for homework completion.
+It is suggested that parents require students to go to bed at a reasonable time and to limit screen time in order to allow adequate time for homework completion, social interaction, and to reduce the negative impact on sleep patterns.
 Parents are urged to contact teachers if their child never seems to have any homework, or if their child appears to have extreme difficulty completing the work assigned.

 Homework is an important part of each pupil's educational program.
 It is assigned routinely to reinforce classroom instruction.
 Each child's efforts in completing homework assignments are directly applied as part of the report card grade.
-Therefore, parents are advised to check with their child's teacher during the scheduled parent conferences or at anytime to discuss concerns.
+Therefore, parents are advised to check with their child's teacher during the scheduled parent conferences or at any time to discuss concerns.